Mathukumilli/python-gspan/README.md

 # python-gspan
+1. clone this repo
-Copy the file graph.py in any python terminal
+2. Copy the file graph.py in any python terminal
-Run command "python graph.py" with permissions to the file It will prompt for the paragraph input the paragraph your desired one It will prompt for the width enter your desired one it will prompt for index you want to enter your desired one
+3. Run command "python graph.py" with permissions to the file
+4. It will prompt for the paragraph input the paragraph your desired one
+5. It will prompt for the width enter your desired one
+6. it will prompt for index you want to enter your desired one